zaza81/protect/README.md

 ## Contributing

-We welcome contributions to improve **ai-safe**.
+We welcome contributions to improve **PROTECT**.
 Please follow the standard GitHub workflow to submit issues and pull requests.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/your-feature`)